 The Bodhisatta was once a king.
-He and the son of the royal chaplain were born on the same day.
-The two grew up in the palace together as very close friends and were sent to Taxila for their education.
-When their studies were finished they wandered through the land to get new experiences and arrived in a city a week after its king had died without an heir.
-They walked the streets seeking alms, and at one house the Bodhisatta was given a seat covered by a white cloth and his friend got a seat with a red rug on top, which the friend recognized as an omen that the Bodhisatta would be made king of this city and he himself would be chosen as the commander-in-chief.
+He, a prince born to the chief queen, and the son of the royal chaplain were born on the same day.
+The two boys grew up in the palace together as very close friends and were sent to Taxila for their education.
+When they finished their studies, the pair wandered through the land to get new experiences and arrived in a city a week after its king had died without an heir.
+They took up residence in a temple, and the next morning walked the streets seeking alms.
+At one house, the Bodhisatta was given a seat covered with a white cloth, while a red rug was spread over his friend’s seat.
+The friend recognized this as an omen that the Bodhisatta would soon be made king of this city and he himself would be chosen as the commander-in-chief.

-Later while the two men relaxed in the royal park, the Bodhisatta taking a nap, the royal chariot was sent out of the palace without a driver, a foolproof method to find someone with sufficient merit to be a great king.
-When the chariot and the throng of people walking behind it approached the park the Bodhisatta’s friend thought about his future and decided he would rather be an ascetic than a layman, so he hid out of sight.
-The royal chaplain saw auspicious signs on the Bodhisatta’s feet and had the musicians play loudly to wake him.
+Later, while the two men relaxed in the royal park, the Bodhisatta taking a nap, the royal chariot was sent out of the palace without a driver—a foolproof method to find someone with sufficient merit to be a great king.
+As the chariot and the throng of people walking behind it approached the park, the Bodhisatta’s friend thought about his future and decided he would rather be an ascetic than a layman, so he hid out of sight.
+The royal chaplain saw auspicious marks on the Bodhisatta’s feet and had the musicians play loudly to wake him.
 The chaplain lowered himself in front of the Bodhisatta and told him, “Lord, the kingdom falls to you.”
-The Bodhisatta accepted the crown and after the coronation, done right there in the park, he completely forgot about his friend.
+The Bodhisatta accepted the crown, and after the coronation, done right there in the park, he completely forgot about his friend.

 After the Bodhisatta left, his friend sat down and watched a leaf fall from a tree.
-Realizing that his body would someday decay just like the leaf opened up his insight into the impermanence of all things and he became a private Buddha (those who reach enlightenment on their own and do not teach the path to others).
-A robe and a bowl fell from the sky onto his body and he miraculously flew to the Himalayas.
+He realized that his body would someday decay just like the leaf; this opened his insight into the impermanence of all things, and he became a private Buddha (those who reach enlightenment on their own and do not teach the path to others).
+After a robe and a bowl fell from the sky onto his body, he flew to the Himalayas.

 Forty years later, the Bodhisatta remembered his friend and wondered what had happened to him.
-He let it be known there would be great honor to anyone who could find him, but did not seek him out.
+He let it be known there would be great honor to anyone who could find him, though the Bodhisatta did not make any effort to seek him out.